What Are Liposomes?

 The fact that liposomes share the same membrane as our cells is very important to its function.
 A series of events limit the absorption of typical dietary supplements.

 Once the active ingredient has made it to the stomach, it is often degraded by its acidic environment.
 From the stomach, the remainder of the ingredients moves to the small intestine.
 Here absorption into the intestinal cell takes place – known as an enterocyte -.
 However, there is a need for special transporters at the enterocytes so that these ingredients can cross.
 This need can significantly limit the amount of active ingredient that it lets past.
 This is especially true in the consumption of high amounts of supplements or plant extracts.
 Finally, what has made it into the small intestine, is then digested in the liver, which often leads to the further loss of the active ingredients.

 Rounding Up - What Are Liposomes?

 Luckily, liposomes can overcome each of these limitations.
+Let's round up the question, what are liposomes?
 First, the liposomes protect the ingredients from the acidic stomach environment. it does this by encapsulating them within their lipid bilayer.
 After they have successfully made it past the stomach they are able to fuse directly with the cells of the small intestine.
 (Because they share the same membrane as our cells).
 They then by-pass the picky transporters at the outside of the intestinal cells.
 Finally, after the liposome absorbs into the intestine cell.
 Instead of travelling to the liver, it leaves through the lymphatic system – a circulatory system in our body responsible for our immune response.
 This allows it to bypass the liver entirely and avoid further degradation.